-Questions for the Advanced modules (Modules B, C and D) are mainly essay-type questions which can be typed or hand written, although candidates are encouraged to type answers directly into the exam software, if they can, to make use of the grammar / spell checkers and to ensure that examiners can read their answers.
+Questions for modules B, C and D are mainly essay-type questions which can be typed or hand written, although candidates are encouraged to type answers directly into the exam software, if they can, to make use of the grammar / spell checkers and to ensure that examiners can read their answers.
 You may also wish to hand draw sketches to supplement your answer.
-Time will be allocated for uploading these handwritten / hand drawn sheets.
+Time is allocated for uploading these handwritten / hand drawn sheets

 No. All modules are set in English and require answers in English.

-The exam software for the Advanced modules (Modules B, C and D) has inbuilt grammar and spell checkers which will help you if you type your answers directly into the exam software.
+The exam software for modules B, C and D has in-built grammar and spell checkers which will help you if you type your answers directly into the exam software.

-Candidates for the Certificate in Railway Control Engineering Fundamentals (Module A) are encouraged to read and fully understand all the documents in the reading list, some of which are UK-biased.
+Candidates for the Certificate (Module A) are encouraged to read and fully understand all the documents in the reading list, some of which are UK-biased.

-Candidates for the Advanced modules (Modules B, C and D) are encouraged to state which principles they are referring to in their answers to ensure that the examiners mark with these in mind.
+Candidates for modules B, C and D are advised to state which principles they are referring to in their answers to ensure that the examiners mark with these in mind

 We will endeavour to send out the results as soon as possible by email to every candidate and this will be confirmed to the candidates at time of booking.

-Note that whilst marking for the Certificate (Module A) is primarily computer-marked, moderation is done by volunteers so results will not be issued immediately on completion of the exam.
+Note that whilst marking for the Certificate (Module A) is primarily computer-marked, moderation by volunteers and reviewing the remote invigilation software outcomes need to be is done so results will not be issued immediately on completion of the exam **

-Note that marking for the Advanced modules (Modules B, C and D) will take longer as they are essay-type answers marked, checked and moderated by volunteers.
-The announcement of results is dependent on the numbers of candidates and the quality of their work each year.
+Note that marking for modules B, C and D will take longer thank the Certificate as they are essay-type answers marked, checked and moderated by volunteers and the remote invigilation and anti-plagiarism software outcomes require review.
+The announcement of results is dependent on the numbers of candidates and the quality of their work each year **

 Successful candidates will be informed when the certificates are due to be sent out.
 All certificates are sent by Royal Mail to the postal address which you have nominated as your preferred address in your records.
 Please check this by logging into the IRSE website, go to "My Account" (top right) and then it will open on your details page.